simh/simh/0readme_ethernet.txt

  Express 2008 or 2010 interactive development environments, read the file ".\Visual Studio Projects\0ReadMe_Projects.txt" for details about the required dependencies.
-Alternatively, you can build simh with networking support using the MinGW GCC compiler environment or the cygwin environment.
+Alternatively, you can build simh with networking support using the MinGW GCC compiler environment (32 bit) or the cygwin environment.
+Each of these Visual C++, MinGW and cygwin build environments require Npcap or WinPcap and Posix threading packages being available.
- Each of these Visual C++, MinGW and cygwin build environments require WinPcap and Posix packages being available.
  These should be located in a directory structure parallel to the current simulator source directory.

  For Example, the directory structure should look like: